Zixed11/Titan/README.md

 # Deploying methods coming soon, I just learned how to do this stuff 😭😭😭

-Modified version of Ultraviolet, I didn't make it, TitaniumNetwork did.
+This is a modified version of Ultraviolet, I didn't make it, TitaniumNetwork did.
 It isn't mine, but I want to make it so your able to deploy it to render or vercel, which is coming soon.